Skip to content

 • OcaList<T> is a typedef for std::vector<T>

-The full list of datatype can be found in the files included from include/aes70/types.hpp.
+The full list of data types can be found in the files included from include/aes70/types.hpp.

 OCP.1 Encoding#

-AES70 used a binary encoding called OCP.1.
+AES70 uses a binary encoding called OCP.1.
 OCP.1 defines how data types in return values and arguments are encoded for transfer over the network.

 The implementation of OCP.1 is defined in the aes70::OCP1 namespace.
 For instance, the implementation of the encoding of OcaString is defined as aes70::OCP1::OcaString.

 One important detail about these encoder classes is that they can decode to and encode more than just the standard types.
-That means for instance that the encoder for OcaString supports not only std::string, but also several other string-like types such as std::string_view.
+This means, for instance, that the encoder for OcaString supports not only std::string, but also several other string-like types such as std::string_view.

 Encoding happens in the following situations: